mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-Be careful, since the method `withUniqueGeneratedKeys`  will fail if the modified rows are greater than one.
+Be careful: Only some databases natively implements this features, such as H2 or Postgres.
+Moreover, the method `withUniqueGeneratedKeys`  will fail if the modified rows are greater than one.

 Now that we know how to insert and retrieve information from a table, we can create a program that to both insert and retrieve an actor in sequence: